|Popular in||May||High demand for flights, 5% potential price rise|

 Before World War II, Rotterdam existed as a rather dreary industrial town, but when bombs dropped in the 1940s the city’s physical history was changed forever.
 What is left of the city now only developed within the last 70 years.
 The entire city, along with its two-dimensional reputation, disappeared and new, modern architecture sprung up in every corner of the city, from apartment buildings to courthouses, to business parks, museums, restaurants, and even tourist areas.
 Sleek, straight lines, bold colours, and inventive new angles became the new face of the city.

-Today, travellers flock from every corner of the globe to see the new and improved metropolis.
+Book a flight to Rotterdam and see the new and improved metropolis.
 Gone are the winding little Dutch streets, quaint villages, and small-town structures.
 Now, efficiency and modernity have replaced the city with a clean slate, a new personality, and a fresh new outlook.

 The cold sweeps in harshly in the wintertime, when the months between December and March bring wind, rain, and snow to the Netherlands.
 If you’re visiting during this time to make the most of cheap flights to Rotterdam, then be sure to pack warm clothing because temperatures drop to around 0 degrees and stay there.
 Once spring hits, April, May, and June warm up to around the teens, with more sunny days and outdoor opportunities.
 Summer lasts through July and August, when the heat kicks in and you can really enjoy Rotterdam’s waterfront locale.